Analyzing PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI)

-PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI) are both small-cap construction companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their analyst recommendations, institutional ownership, risk, earnings, profitability, valuation and dividends.
+PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI) are both small-cap construction companies, but which is the better investment?
+We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, earnings, profitability, valuation, dividends and risk.

-PGT Innovations has a beta of 1.46, meaning that its share price is 46% more volatile than the S&P 500.
-Comparatively, Janus International Group has a beta of 0.09, meaning that its share price is 91% less volatile than the S&P 500.
+86.6% of PGT Innovations shares are held by institutional investors.
+Comparatively, 77.6% of Janus International Group shares are held by institutional investors.
+4.2% of PGT Innovations shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent ratings and price targets for PGT Innovations and Janus International Group, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for PGT Innovations and Janus International Group, as reported by MarketBeat.com.

 |Sell Ratings